 We set out to answer a question about individual people: why should someone be just?
 But before he addresses that question, Plato asks what appears to be a different one: what is justice in a city?

-Plato’s assumption is that justice is the same in the city and the individual soul, such that a description of justice in the city would help us to answer our original question about justice in the individual.
+Plato’s assumption is that justice is the same for the city and for the individual, such that a description of justice in the city would help us to answer our original question about justice in the individual.

 So Plato is going to try to answer four questions.

 Why is it good for a city to be just?

 What is a just person? (“individual” or “soul” are equivalent terms)